texastribune/dot/README.md

 We recommend building an image from the included `Dockerfile`, then running that image inside a container on the production server.
 You should also have a command that builds the image but overrides the default entrypoint and enters you into a bash shell.
 From there, you can run database migrations.

-For more information/to get a sample production Makefile, please contact agibson@texastribune.org.
+For more information/to get a sample production `Makefile`, please contact The Texas Tribune.

 ## License